phadtanvi-design/CodeWithTanvi/README.md

 # CodeWithTanvi
-This is my first Github repository author - tanvi phad
+This is my first Github repository.
+Author - tanvi phad